mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 }
 ```

-Moreover, it's always a good idea to forward the `offset` of the message, since we'll use it to
-commit the message's position inside the partition.
+Moreover, it's always a good idea to forward the `offset` of the message since we'll use it to commit the message's position inside the partition.

-Using the information just transformed, we can now produce some side effect, such as writing the
-payload to a database or simply to the console.
+Using the information just transformed, we can now produce some side effects, such as writing the payload to a database or simply to the console.
 ZIO defines the `tap` method for doing this:

 ```scala
 // zio-kafka library code